 Rejection is naturally difficult to handle.
-In the most basic sense, it is the feedback that lets us know that we have done something wrong or that our efforts are unwanted.
+In the most basic sense, it is the feedback that lets you know that you have done something wrong or that your efforts are unwanted.

 In nature, rejection commonly indicates that an animal is not a viable member of a pack or as a mate.
-For humans, rejection commonly affects the way a person feels about him or herself.
+For humans, rejection commonly affects the way a person feels about themselves.
 It could breed emotions of shame, resentment, guilt and affect our sense of self-worth.

 Successful salespeople look at rejection differently.

 They do not take it personally.
 They do not dwell on it.
 Most importantly, rejection does not faze them when it comes to their next call because surely the next one will be successful.

 They need to have an unyielding sense of optimism that works to their advantage – an optimism that is deep set and founded in an inherent sense of self-worth.
 These individuals may face rejection frequently, and yet they still persevere.